-Both candidates have a deep desire to become an IAS officer.
-However, their approach to succeed in the exam is different.
+Both candidates have a deep desire to become IAS officers.
+However, their approach to succeeding in the exam is different.

 Candidate ‘A’ believes that what one needs to crack the UPSC exam is ‘knowledge’.
 He follows a highly bookish approach.
 He spends most of the time trying to finish books, coaching materials, and thousands of PDFs he collected from the internet.